wilsonism/geo109/syllabus.md

 There are many in-class activities that will require your attendance.
 Note:
 1. the majority of your grade depends on your preparation for, and engagement in, class discussions and group work;
-2. your success in completing the exercises, projects, and exams largely depends on how well you understand the material that we will cover in lecture and in discussion sections;
+2. your success in completing the exercises, projects, and exams largely depends on how well you understand the material that we will cover in lecture and in lab sessions;
-3. attendance at discussion section may be taken, at the discretion of the TA;
-4. throughout the semester, the instructor may assign work to be completed and handed in during class or at our next meeting; you will be responsible for submitting these for credit even if you do not attend class; and
+3. throughout the semester, the instructor may assign work to be completed and handed in during class or at our next meeting; you will be responsible for submitting these for credit even if you do not attend class; and
-5. in the event of an absence, you should consult the syllabus regarding what material or deadlines you may have missed.
+4. in the event of an absence, you should consult the syllabus regarding what material or deadlines you may have missed.

 Students need to notify the professor of absences prior to class in writing (or within one week after the absence).
 S.R.
 5.2.4.2 defines the following as acceptable reasons for excused absences: (a) serious illness, (b) illness or death of family member, (c) University-related trips, (d) major religious holidays, and (e) other circumstances found to fit “reasonable cause for nonattendance” by the professor.